 They may even be people who like Christmas (don’t judge!), but if being around them helps lift your mood then give them a call and arrange to meet them.

-3. Don’t get sucked into pressure of present-buying
+3. Don’t get sucked into the present buying

 Christmas can be financially hard for a lot of people, perhaps more so parents, with the pressure to buy the latest gadgets and toys.